HadesLabs/n0pl0t/README.md

 Yes, simply DM on Discord at HadesButDiscord#4177.

 ### Can I give you my hard earned money because you cut some plot out of a h3ntai?
 Of course!
-Donation links can be found at (add link later).
+Donation links can be found at https://github.com/HadesLabs/welcome#donate.